 5. Personalized Pet Headstone.
 OK, so it doesn’t scream “Holiday!!”
 It will, however, make everyone cry when they see it under the tree (or a “gift certificate” announcing its impending fabrication).
 For the quality, I’m shocked that it’s only $74.99.

 6. Laser Light Toys.
 I love laser toys.
 All of them.
 Maybe that’s because I spent too much of my teenage years at my local planetarium’s laser light show.
 In any case, they’re great ways to get your pets moving.
-Whether you spend $49.99 on this cool double laser device or spend $5.86 on this LED motion-activated pseudo-laser ball, you’re investing in their health.
+Whether you spend $49.99 on this cool double laser device or spend $11 on these LED motion-activated pseudo-laser ball, you’re investing in their health.
 Get one this year!

 7. National Geographic Magazine.
 It’s sort of like a book, but it’s not a book at all.
 And for the price, this is perhaps the most rewarding gift you can give an animal lover.
 At $15, it’s a steal.